CodeSnap-ORG/editor/packages/vm/docs/extensions.md

                     // Static menu: list items which should appear in the menu.
                     {
                         // Required: the value of the menu item when it is chosen.
-                        value: 'itemId1',
+                        value: "itemId1",

                         // Optional: the human-readable label for this item.
                         // Use `value` as the text if this is absent.
                         text: formatMessage({
-                            id: 'menuA_item1',
+                            id: "menuA_item1",
-                            defaultMessage: 'Item One',
+                            defaultMessage: "Item One",
+                            description:
-                            description: 'Label for item 1 of menu A in "Some Blocks" extension' })
+                                'Label for item 1 of menu A in "Some Blocks" extension', }),
                     },

                     // The simplest form of a list item is a string which will be used as
                     // both value and text.
-                    'itemId2'
+                    "itemId2",
                 ],

                 // Dynamic menu: returns an array as above.
                 // Called each time the menu is opened.
-                menuB: 'getItemsForMenuB',
+                menuB: "getItemsForMenuB",

                 // The examples above are shorthand for setting only the `items` property in this full form:
                 menuC: {